UWIT-IAM/example-flask-app/README.md

 a running kubernetes cluster.
 Can also be used as a template repository for creating new apps.

+## Using this template

+This is a template repository.
+You can clone it and make a new app with it!
+Just click the "Use this template" button from [Github](https://github. com/uwit-iam/example-flask-app).

+Then, you will need to change the following:

+**In `pyproject.toml`, change the `name` value.** This value is only functionally important if you are publishing your project to PyPI or some other python package manager.

+**(Optionally) Change the `example_app` directory name.**
+While this default name will work, it is not very descriptive and may make debugging more difficult.

+**If you changed the `example_app` directory name, update the `Dockerfile`.
+Replace instances of `example_app` in the Dockerfile to match your new directory name.

+**Delete this section of the README.md.** Unless you're creating a template repo yourself, you should delete these template instructions.

 ## Requirements

 **...to run and test**